-The simplest way to visualise an air ion is as a tiny charge of 'static' electricity carried by the air.
-This can be either positive or negative.
+The very simplest way to visualise an air ion, is to imagine it as being a tiny charge of “static” electricity carried within the air.
+This “static” can be either positive or negatively charged.
+(Hence positive or negative ion).

-However, the charged particles, or ions, are not merely suspended in the atmosphere, they actually are part of the 'fabric' of the air itself.
+However, these charged “particles”, or ions, are not merely something floating in the air, they’re actually part of the ‘fabric’ of the air itself.

-So as we breathe, they are taken into our lungs and absorbed into the bloodstream.
+So as we breathe, they are drawn into our lungs and absorbed into the bloodstream.
+The most beneficial ions for us humans (and other animals too) are negative ions – in particular the negative ions of oxygen.

 Air Ions – in more depth.

-Air, like all matter, consists of individual atoms that bond together in different combinations to form molecules of the various gases that make up our atmosphere, (Nitrogen, oxygen etc.)
+Air, like all matter, consists of individual atoms that bond together in different combinations to form molecules of the various gases that make up our atmosphere, (mainly: Nitrogen, Oxygen, Argon and Carbon dioxide)

-In turn, each atom is made up of even smaller particles called PROTONS (which carry a positive charge) and ELECTRONS (carrying a negative charge).
+In turn, each atom is made from even smaller particles called PROTONS (which have a positive charge) and ELECTRONS (having a negative charge).

-Normally there are NEUTRONS too - which, as their name suggests, have no charge.
+Normally there are NEUTRONS too – which, as their name suggests, are neutral, having no electrical charge.
+(Since we are only concerned with electrical properties, we can ignore the neutrons at this time).

 This diagram shows: